"Incredibly clever, one of those people that just has a very impressive mind. He is also very unstuffy and very likeable."

 David Scannell has consistently been ranked by the legal directories as an outstanding junior, whose practice spans commercial, EU and competition law.
 Across his areas of specialism, he has appeared in many of the most significant cases of the day.

 David is recognised by the Legal 500 and Chambers Global as a Leading Junior in competition law.
 He has extensive experience of all aspects of competition and regulatory work, including cartels and follow-on damages actions.
-He acted for Sky in the seminal TV dispute, Sky v Ofcom, and currently acts for GlaxoSmithKline in its appeal against the CMA’s so-called ‘pay-for-delay’ decision, conducting much of the cross-examination in both cases.
+He acted for Sky in the seminal pay TV dispute, Sky v Ofcom, and currently acts for GlaxoSmithKline in its appeal against the CMA’s so-called ‘pay-for-delay’ decision, conducting much of the cross-examination in both cases.
 He is currently instructed on the claimant side in follow-on damages claims arising from the CRT Cartel, the DRAMs Cartel, the LCD Cartel and the Trucks Cartel, having already acted for defendants in the Refrigeration Compressors Cartel.
 He is also presently instructed in several matters involving CMA investigations of particular UK markets, both on the side of complainants and on the side of investigatees; and by the Law Society (unled) in regulatory proceedings in the High Court.

 Within commercial law, David has substantial experience of heavy ‘City’ litigation, international civil fraud, securities law, jurisdiction and IT disputes.
 Recent leading cases include Erste Group Bank AG v Red October (Commercial Court and Court of Appeal, conspiracy, jurisdiction), Ageas (UK) Ltd v AIG (QBD, complex warranty claims and insurance), Certain Limited Partners in Henderson PFI Secondary Fund II LLP v Henderson PFI Secondary Fund II LP (banking and finance) and Thai Airways v KI Holdings (Aviation).
 David has further expertise in international art disputes, having appeared in Iran v Barakat Galleries for Iran in the Court of Appeal and additional actions of a related nature, and in Venezuelan oil warrants disputes, having represented (unled) global finance houses and investment banks in a series of disputes relating to unpaid coupon dividends arising from short selling.
 David is a member of the BVI Bar and in 2016 was appointed directly to the Attorney General’s ‘A’ Panel of Junior Counsel to the Crown for commercial and EU cases.

 Within EU law, David has been recognised as a Leading Junior by the Legal 500 for some years and has an incomparable practice as a junior in that field.
-He has particular expertise in constitutional matters, preliminary references to the Court of Justice of the EU, EU pharmaceutical law, the REACH Regulation, procurement, State aid and regulatory matters.
-His Ph.D addressed the EU’s common foreign and security policy, including EU sanctions law.
-Recent and pending cases of note include AbbVie Inc and AbbVie Ltd v European Medicines Agency (EU pharmaceutical law), PTC v European Medicines Agency (EU pharmaceutical law), Aer Lingus v Commission (State aid) and R (British American Tobacco) v S/S Health, where he acted unled for British American Tobacco in the Court of Justice of the EU.
+He has particular expertise in constitutional matters, preliminary references to the Court of Justice of the EU, EU pharmaceutical law, the REACH regulation, procurement, State aid and regulatory matters.
+His Ph.D (Cantab.) addressed the EU’s common foreign and security policy, including EU sanctions law.
+Recent and pending cases of note include AbbVie Inc and AbbVie Ltd v European Medicines Agency (EU pharmaceutical law), PTC v European Medicines Agency (EU pharmaceutical law), Aer Lingus v Commission (State aid) and R(British American Tobacco) v S/S Health, where he acted unled for British American Tobacco in the Court of Justice of the EU.
 He is currently instructed (again, unled) by General Electric in General Court proceedings and by multiple entities subject to UN and EU sanctions measures.
 He has advised multiple governments and non-State entities on Brexit-related matters and is due to be called to the Bar of Ireland in October 2017, to ensure a seamless continuation of Court of Justice and General Court representation post-Brexit.